 - The development of science and technology.
 New ideas and technology have radically affected how we produce things, and have also led to the routinization of knowledge.

-The shift to industrial production.
-As probably the greatest process in modern economic history, the transition that we refer to as the Industrial Revolution changed how we produce, what we produce, and how we distribute our products in significant ways.
+- The shift to industrial production.
+As probably the greatest process in modern economic history, the transition, referred to as the Industrial Revolution, changed how we produce, what we produce, and how we distribute our products in significant ways.

 - Population growth.
 Global population growth brought with it a demographic revolution, changes in our methods of production, and increases in agricultural productivity.